 The Käthe Leichter Award is intended to keep alive the memory of the economist Käthe Leichter.

-The Käthe Leichter State Award is endowed with 5,000 Euro and is conferred by the cabinet member responsible for women’s issues.
+The Käthe Leichter State Award is endowed with 5.000 Euro and is conferred by the member of the government responsible for women’s affairs.

-- by the Chamber of Labour Vienna (2,500 Euro) and
+- the Chamber of Labour Vienna,

-- by the Austrian National Bank (2,500 Euro).
+- the Austrian National Bank.

 The nomination as well as the selection of the award winners is carried out by an independent jury.